drop-games/eb-docs/docs/Game.md

 <br/>
 <br/>

 In order to maximize player engagement and retention, we are building up gameplay complexity behind the veil of extremely simple arcade-like controls.
-High replayability is achieved as a result of the uniqueness of each of the player matchups, where each player has the choice of a character and a sword type.
+High replayability is achieved as a result of the uniqueness of each of the player match-ups, where each player has the choice of a character and a sword type.
 And on top of the already complex stance and parry system, the addition of character abilities, sword types and freedom of movement augment the possibilites of each mach being completely unique and to never be repeated again.

 ## Customization